San Pedro Creek Culture Park Phase 1 Segment 1

-- The Culture Park was SARA’s first CMAR project.
+- The Culture Park was the San Antonio River Authority's first CMAR project.

 The initial phase of the San Pedro Creek Culture Park included reconstructing .5 miles of the existing creek into a world-class urban linear park.
 This flood control project removed land and structures from the 100-year-old floodplain by widening and lowering the creek.
 Additionally, the project restores the ecosystem that once lived in the creek, improves water quality, acts as a catalyst for economic development, and pays tribute to the birthplace of Bexar County and 300 years of history.